Task Management for ADHD: Systems Built for How Your Brain Works

 “Working memory impairments were found in children with ADHD, with the largest deficits in spatial working memory storage and central executive functioning.” – Martinussen et al., meta-analysis of 26 studies on ADHD working memory (JAACAP, 2005) [3]

-Dopamine-driven urgency is why ADHD adults often produce their best work in crisis mode, when the proximity triggers the dopamine response that distant deadlines cannot.
+This is why ADHD adults often produce their best work in crisis mode, when proximity finally generates the urgency that distant deadlines cannot.
 An ADHD task system doesn’t need more motivation; it needs more structure.

 Challenge What standard systems assume What ADHD brains actually do